juanxramirez/Conservation_potential_of_the_matrix/README.md

 Scripts use the `ArcPy` library and require the Spatial Analyst extension.

 ## Code
-`Compute_species_richness.py`: Computes global species richness maps by summing binary habitat rasters for each species.
+`Compute_species_richness.py` computes global species richness maps by summing binary habitat rasters for each species.
 Used for:
 - All mammals
 - Mammals with declining population trends
 - Mammals with threatened status
 - Suitable-habitat richness for the all-mammal group

-`Hotspot_delineation.py`: Identifies matrix-based richness hotspots using:
+`Hotspot_delineation.py` identifies matrix-based richness hotspots using:
 - Percentile-based richness thresholds (2.5%, 5%, and 10%)
 - Iterative coverage matching to reach target hotspot area
 - Contiguity filtering (minimum area = 10 km²)